aptos-labs/aptos-core/developer-docs-site/docs/tutorials/index.md

 ### [Your First Coin](first-coin.md)

-Learn how to deploy and managed a coin.
+Learn how to deploy and manage a coin.
 The `coin` interface is defined in the [`coin.move`](https://github.com/aptos-labs/aptos-core/blob/main/aptos-move/framework/aptos-framework/sources/coin.move) Move module.